bernardwilkes1991/9ether/README.md

 ### Biography

 **Bernard Denzil Wilkes** is a multifaceted musician, author, scientist, and explorer of humanity known for his profound contributions to the arts and sciences.
+Born on April 9, 1991, in St. Louis, Missouri, Bernard is of African-American descent and is the youngest of three siblings.
+At 34 years old, he is a devoted father of four children:

+- **Novail Wilkes** (born July 31, 2011) - oldest son
+- **Jakeem Wilkes** (born December 25, 2013)
+- **Journey Wilkes** (born July 13, 2016)
+- **Faith Wilkes** (born September 2019)

 With a career spanning several decades, Wilkes has seamlessly blended his passions for music and literature with his keen interest in understanding the human experience.

 #### Early Life and Education
-Born in 1965 in London, England, Bernard exhibited a talent for music from a young age.
+Bernard exhibited a talent for music from a young age.
 He pursued formal music education, studying at the Royal Academy of Music, where he honed his skills in composition and performance.
 His academic journey did not stop there; Wilkes also earned degrees in Psychology, Sociology, and Quantum Physics, laying the groundwork for his scientific pursuits.

 #### Musical Career
 As a musician, Wilkes has released several albums that reflect his unique style, which combines elements of jazz, classical, and folk.
 His work often explores themes of human emotion, nature, and social commentary.
 Critics have praised his ability to convey deep messages through melodic compositions, making him a beloved figure in the music community.